endash/endash.github.io/_posts/2016-03-28-activerecord-is-harmful-part-i.markdown

 Add in things like Paperclip and Devise and the responsibilities explode, before the dev even begins to pile on business responsibilities.
 What if you want to change how a post is persisted, without changing anything else?
 Good luck.
 Want different validations depending on whether the logged in user is an admin?
 I hope you like duplicated code and hackish workarounds.
 Persist auto-save drafts to an in-memory store rather than the database?
 Abandon all hope, ye who enter.

 The thing is, when you first start a project or when you start with simple projects and gradually work your way up in terms of complexity, this can look pretty good—of course you don't want to worry about where a particular model is getting stored, or managing sets of validations.
 Of course!
 It "just works" ... for now.
 Eventually, though, all the things that AR makes so easy and simple at first glance will be your "reasons to change"—maybe not today, and maybe not tomorrow, but soon.
 Then what?

-*Part 2, which will actually be about ROM, is coming later this week*